 Returning back to the small parking lot, I found a songthaew driver waiting for passengers.
 After several more minutes, he concluded that no one else would be coming, and I made the twisty descent back down to the lower level alone.
 Though Wat Chalermprakiat was far from being a cheap or easy place to get to, the trip was well worth it.

-One option is to hire a private driver for the day.
+From Chiang Mai, you can also hire a private driver for the day.
 Prices can vary greatly depending on the company and the size of the vehicle.
 The cheapest deal you’re likely to find is around 3,000 baht for a smaller car, which is not too bad if you’re splitting it with other people.
 Remember that the driver will also have to wait for you and then take you all the way back.

 The other option is to rent a motorbike and go there yourself.
 I generally don’t recommend people do this because 1.)
 Thailand has the most road fatalities of any country in the entire world and 2.) it is highly unlikely that your insurance company will cover you in case of an accident, even if you’re properly licensed.